Fire and rescue services

 Visas

-If your ESTA application is denied or you're not eligible to travel under the VWP, or you intend to stay for more than 90 days, you'll need to apply for a visa from a US embassy or consulate.
+If your ESTA application is denied or, you're not eligible to travel under the VWP, or you intend to stay for more than 90 days, you'll need to apply for a visa from a US Embassy or Consulate.

 The category of visa you need to apply for will depend on your reason for travel.